55 Hour Yin Yoga Teacher Training Bali, Chinese Meridians & Myofascial Release

 Full days are between 8 and 8,5 hours in length to achieve your contact hours.

-You will have half-hour reflective writing each evening for 5 days of the course to promote self-compassion and essential self-inquiry that allows you to apply key concepts to your personal journey.
+You will have a half-hour reflective writing each evening for 5 days of the course to promote self-compassion and essential self-inquiry that allows you to apply key concepts to your personal journey.

 2022 Dates – Yin Yoga Chinese Medicine Course